 Networking

 Networking is tremendously important in all areas of business.
 The more time and energy you put into networking, the more you will get out of it.
-Don't wait until you need a job to start the process, to reap the benefits of networking you need to develop longevity in your networking relationships.
-Here on campus, we host a number of events designed to allow you to network directly with employers, but you can also actively network through student and professional organizations, and sites like LinkedIn.
+Don't wait until you need a job to start the process; to reap the benefits of networking, you must develop longevity in your networking relationships.
+Here on campus, we host a number of events designed to allow you to network directly with employers, but you can also actively network through student and professional organizations, as well as sites like Handshake and LinkedIn.

-To learn more about developing your elevator pitch and networking effectively, check out the networking workshop and resources provided below!
+Develop your elevator pitch to networking effectively, and check out the networking resources below!

 Elevator Pitch Handout & Worksheet (pdf)